contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_perform-requests/02_display-response.md

 ### Requests created from hypermedia links

-Restlet Client by Restlet provides support of hypermedia links within response contents by making them clickable.
+Restlet Client provides support of hypermedia links within response contents by making them clickable.
 This way you can follow links to execute other requests very simply.
 When clicking on a link, a new request is automatically created.

 ![hypermedia link request](images/16-hypermedia-link-request.jpg "hypermedia link request")

 ### Response toolbar

-Restlet Client by Restlet provides a very helpful toolbar at the response level.
+Restlet Client provides a very helpful toolbar at the response level.
 This allows you to leverage the response content for different use cases: re-use the response content within a new request with the **2Request** button, **Copy** or **Download** the response content.

 ![response toolbar](images/17-response-toolbar.jpg "response toolbar")